GetDKAN/dkan/docs/components/theme.rst

 Default DKAN Theme
 -------------------

+In Drupal and DKAN, the collection of page templates, fonts, colors, images, and other “look and feel” elements are known as a “theme.”
 NuBoot Radix is the default theme for DKAN and is a subtheme of `Radix <https://www.drupal.org/project/radix>`_ which uses `bootstrap <https://github.com/twbs/bootstrap>`_ styles and is compatible with panelized sites.
 This theme has some basic customization features built in, for many client sites, these configurations will be all that is necessary to meet the client expectations.
 The configurable items are:

 *   Logo (svg logos will display better on retina displays)
 *   Front page Hero image OR you can set a solid color background for the hero region.